digital-archives/HISTGA1011/final_project/abstract.md

 ## Overview

 Your **abstract** serves as an early-stage check-in for your **Final Project paper and presentation**.
-It is an opportunity to begin defining the critical components of your final project and to ensure you have selected a suitable collection to work with.
+It is an opportunity to begin defining the critical components of your final project and to ensure you have selected suitable collection materials to work with.

-Before writing your abstract, you must choose a collection from an existing institution that will serve as the foundation for your project.
+Before writing your abstract, you must choose a collection from an existing institution, and within it, either all or a sub-group of materials, that will serve as the foundation for your project.
 The collection must meet the following criteria:

-- It is **described online** by an archival **finding aid**.
+- It is **described online** by an online archival **finding aid**.
-- It is **not yet digitized** (i.e., no digital surrogates are available online).
+- It is **not yet made available online** (i.e., no digital surrogates are available online through a digital library/collection portal).
 - It **contains materials beyond paper-based formats**, such as:
-  - Email
   - Moving image materials
   - Born-digital materials
   - Datasets
   - Websites or social media archives
+  - ...or any other electronic records

-While not required, you are encouraged to schedule an on-site or virtual visit with your chosen repository, provided it is feasible for you and the archivist.
-This may help inform both your abstract and your final project approach.
+While not required, you are **highly encouraged** to schedule an on-site or virtual visit with an archivist or other staff at your chosen institution/repository, provided it is feasible for yours and the staff's schedule.
+This may help inform both your abstract and your final project approach, and also help you to clarify gaps in your understanding of the institution's existing processes, workflows, policies, and systems setup/stack.

 ---